+The Electricity Authority of Cyprus (EAC) owns and operates three power stations with a total installed capacity of 1478 MW.
+The three power stations are Vasilikos Power Station (868 MW), Dhekelia Power Station (460 MW), and Moni Power Station (150 MW).
 The government has also approved the construction of a new gas-powered station in the Vasiliko Area.
 Two licences have been given to Power Energy Cyprus Ltd (PEC) to build and run a 230 Megawatt Gas Turbine Power station.
 Cyprus has six wind farms with a total of 92 turbines generating 153,900 kW.